WCBS-TV: Early years (1931–1951)

 On June 24, 1941, W2XAB received a commercial construction permit and program authorization as WCBW.
 The station went on the air at 2:30 p.m. on July 1, one hour after rival WNBT (channel 1, formerly W2XBS), making it the second authorized fully commercial television station in the United States.
 The Federal Communications Commission (FCC) issued permits to CBS and NBC at the same time and intended WNBT and WCBW to sign on simultaneously on July 1, so no one station could claim to be the "first".
 WCBW's initial broadcast was the first local newscast aired on a commercial station in the country.
 Its assigned frequency was 60–66 MHz, now known as channel 3 but then referred to as Channel 2 in the 1940–46 alignment of the VHF band.

 Program schedules were irregular through the summer and early fall of 1941.
 Regular daily operations began on October 29 and WCBW received a full broadcast license, its construction permit and commercial program authorization on March 10, 1942.
 After the war, the FCC re-allocated the television and FM bands.
-WCBW closed down its operation on the old channel 2 at the end of February 1946 (the 60–66 MHz band had been re-allocated to WPTZ in Philadelphia as channel 3) in order to move to a new channel 2 at 54–60 MHz.
+WCBW closed down its operation on the old channel 2 at the end of February 1946 (the 60–66 MHz band had been re-allocated to WPTZ in Philadelphia as channel 3) to move to a new channel 2 at 54–60 MHz.
 It quickly began operation on the new frequency, where it remained from the spring of 1946 for the next 63 years until the end of analog full power television service in the late spring of 2009.

-After the FCC allowed television stations owned by radio stations in the same city to use the same call letters as the radio station with the suffix -TV, the call letters were changed to WCBS-TV on November 1, 1946.
-The change coincided with the renaming of CBS' New York radio stations, WABC (880 AM) and WABC-FM (101.1), as WCBS and WCBS-FM.
+After the FCC allowed television stations owned by radio stations in the same city to use the same call letters as the radio station with the suffix "-TV", the call letters were changed to WCBS-TV on November 1, 1946.
+The change coincided with the renaming of CBS' New York radio stations, WABC (880 AM) and WABC-FM (101.1), as WCBS (now WHSQ) and WCBS-FM.